Mountain Biking for Beginners — 19 Tips to Improve Your Skills

 - First and foremost, a bike helmet is the most important piece of kit for any bike ride, don’t ride without one.
 In addition, for better protection and coverage of your head, you can choose a mountain bike-specific helmet.

-- Flat, grippy shoes with thick soles (like MTB-specific or skate shoes) work best with flat MTB pedals by minimizing how often your feet slip off.
+- Flat, grippy shoes with thick soles (like MTB-specific shoes) work best with flat MTB pedals by minimizing how often your feet slip off.

 - Knee and elbow pads are another essential piece of kit for beginners as they significantly reduce injury from minor falls and spills that are common when you start.

-- Light, breathable shorts give you freedom of movement when riding and can be paired with cycling bib shorts underneath to pad your undercarriage from the hard seat.
+- Choose the best mountain biking shorts that give you freedom of movement when riding and can be paired with cycling bib shorts underneath to pad your undercarriage from the hard seat.

 - Choose light, breathable upper body wear that isn’t too baggy as this can cause the handlebars to snag.